 The center features oversized loading docks for shows that require large equipment.
 It also follows Florida’s right-to-work laws.
 Additionally, our top-rated convention hotels and resorts add an additional 3 million square feet of space for meetings and events, including incredible outdoor space that can accommodate various sized groups.

 Getting around is a breeze during a meeting at the OCCC, thanks to many hotel options near our convention district’s key retail, dining and entertainment offerings.

 Four properties with over 5,200 rooms provide direct access to the center via pedestrian walkways or covered walking bridges.
 There are nearly 7,500 rooms within a 1-mile radius of the OCCC.
 Widen that radius to just 2 miles, and the options expand to 42 hotels and 17,000 sleeping rooms.

 A diverse selection of restaurants and nearly endless options for fun means there’s something here for everyone.
-Within walking distance from the convention center is Pointe Orlando, an inviting collection of outdoor dining, shopping, and entertainment.
+Within walking distance from the OCCC is Pointe Orlando, an inviting collection of outdoor dining, shopping and entertainment options.

 The OCCC recently completed a five-year, $187 million capital improvement project, which brought aesthetic enhancements, life safety updates, an advanced wireless system and retrofitting to provide more flexible space, including an additional ballroom.